gilbertoCM/terminosWaterAge/README.md

-## Python Scripts and Data Repository
+##  Code and Data for Water Age Analysis in Terminos Lagoon, Southeastern Coastal Mexico

 The Python scripts were developed by José-Gilberto Cardoso-Mohedano ([ORCID](https://orcid.org/0000-0002-2918-972X)).